-The Child and Adult Care Food Program (CACFP) plays a vital role in improving the quality of day care and making it more affordable for many low-income families.
-Each day, 3.2 million children receive nutritious meals and snacks through CACFP.
-CACFP reaches even further to provide meals to children residing in emergency shelters and snacks and suppers to youths participating in eligible after-school care programs.
+The Child and Adult Care Food Program (CACFP) is a federal program administered by the Indiana Department of Education in the state of Indiana that provides reimbursements for nutritious meals and snacks to eligible children and adults who are enrolled for care at participating child care centers, ministries, and homes.
+CACFP plays a vital role in improving the quality of enrolled ECE settings making it more affordable for many low-income families.
+CACFP also reaches even farther to provide meals to children residing in emergency shelters and snacks and dinner to youths participating in eligible after-school care programs.

 Best Practices for Physical Activity: A Guide to Help Children Grow Up Healthy: This guide provides the best practices for infants, toddlers, preschoolers and school-age children.
 When children are physically active on a daily basis, not only are they more effective learners, but they also are less likely to be overweight or obese.

-- Early Learning Indiana – Child care resources for families, child care providers and communities
+Early Learning Indiana provides childcare resources for families, childcare providers and communities.

-- Healthy Kids, Healthy Future – Resources for child care and early education providers to help children develop healthy habits for life
+Healthy Kids, Healthy Future provides resources for childcare and early education providers to help children develop healthy habits for life.

 Wellness Policies for Early Childhood Education:

-This Bright Spot describes how the state of Georgia is improving nutrition and fitness in child care centers.
+This Bright Spot describes how the state of Georgia is improving nutrition and fitness in childcare centers, and Georgia’s Growing Fit Kit provides great information about writing ECE wellness policies.
 If you are an ECE provider and are interested in writing a policy that best fits your environment and children, please contact email@example.com for technical assistance.

 Healthy Kids, Healthy Future:

-Resources for Best Practices concerning increasing physical activity, reducing screen time, improving food choices, providing healthy beverages and support breastfeeding
+Resources for Best Practices concerning increasing physical activity, reducing screen time, improving food choices, providing healthy beverages and supporting breastfeeding

 - Key Resource: Checklist Quiz that helps providers assess how well they are currently meeting best practices and includes information on how to develop an action plan for making improvements